nxp-imx/oem-prov-app/Documentation/user_guide.md

 </tr>
 <tr>
 	<td>--offline, -f config_file</td>
-	<td> Runs the application in <b>the device provisioning via proxy mode</b>, provisioning the device using assets stored in a file on FAT32 partition.
+	<td> Runs the application in <b>the device provisioning via proxy mode</b>, provisioning the device using assets stored in a file on FAT32 partition or local filesystem.
 	</td>
 </tr>
 <tr>